Capitol Police rejected offers of federal help to quell mob

 Capitol Police rejected offers of federal help to quell mobNew

-WASHINGTON (AP) — Three days before the pro-President Donald Trump riot at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
+WASHINGTON (AP) — Three days before supporters of President Donald Trump rioted at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.

 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.